qdm12/godevcontainer/.devcontainer/README.md

     mkdir -p ~/.ssh
     ```

-1. **For Docker on OSX**: ensure the project directory and your home directory `~` are accessible by Docker.
+1. **For OSX hosts**: ensure the project directory and your home directory `~` are accessible by Docker.
 1. Open the command palette in Visual Studio Code (CTRL+SHIFT+P).
-1. Select `Dev Containers: Open Folder in Container...` and choose the project directory.
+1. Select `Dev-Containers: Open Folder in Container...` and choose the project directory.

-## Customizations
+## Customization

-For customizations to take effect, you should "rebuild and reopen":
+For any customization to take effect, you should "rebuild and reopen":

 1. Open the command palette in Visual Studio Code (CTRL+SHIFT+P)
-2. Select `Dev Containers: Rebuild Container`
+2. Select `Dev-Containers: Rebuild Container`

-Customizations available are notably:
+Changes you can make are notably:

-- Extend the Docker image in [Dockerfile](Dockerfile).
-For example add curl to it:
+- Changes to the Docker image in [Dockerfile](Dockerfile)

-    ```Dockerfile
-    FROM qmcgaw/godevcontainer
-    RUN apk add curl
-    ```

 - Changes to VSCode **settings** and **extensions** in [devcontainer.json](devcontainer.json).
 - Change the entrypoint script by adding a bind mount in [devcontainer.json](devcontainer.json) of a shell script to `/root/.welcome.sh` to replace the [current welcome script](https://github.com/qdm12/godevcontainer/blob/master/shell/.welcome.sh).
 For example:

     ```json
     // Welcome script
     {
-        "source": "./.welcome.sh",
+        "source": "/yourpath/.welcome.sh",
         "target": "/root/.welcome.sh",
         "type": "bind"
     },